THEdarkkman/PotionCraft---Mini-game-AutoTool/Readme.md

 ## Why:

 This project was made with 2 specific purpose in mind:
-1.  - Do the "Very Hard" mini-game in you stead.
+1.  - Do the "Very Hard" mini-game in your stead.
     - Because why not?
     - And the last mini-game is actually hard late at night which is when I play the most.